-Most listened to radio talk show in the country, hosted by me, America's real anchor man, America's truth detector and the doctor of democracy, serving humanity while executing assigned host duties flawlessly.
+Most listened to radio talk show in the country, hosted by me, America's real anchorman, America's truth detector and the doctor of democracy, serving humanity while executing assigned host duties flawlessly.

 Zero mistakes.

-Telephone number, and we are going to get the phone calls in this hour is 800-282-2882.
+Telephone number, and we are going to get to phone calls in this hour, is 800-282-2882.

 We do check the email.

-But I mean it's it's like it's now like 12,000.
+But I mean, it's like 12,000.

-Well, and it's in less than a day.
+Well, it's in less than a day.

-Yes, it is a 12,000 a day, something like that.
+Yeah, it says 12,000 a day, something like that.

 It's impossible to go through all of them.